oushujun/EDTA/README.md

 <br><br>
 </div>

 To benchmark the annotation quality of a new library/method, I have provided the TE annotation with the curated rice TE library (v7.0.0) for the rice genome (TIGR7/MSU7 version).
-You may use the `lib-test.pl` script to compare the annotation performance of your method/library to the methods we have tested (usage shown below).
+You may use the `lib-test.py` script to compare the annotation performance of your method/library to the methods we have tested (usage shown below).

 For pan-genome annotations, you need to annotate each genome with EDTA, generate a pan-genome library, then reannotate each genome with the pan-genome library.
 Please refer to this [example](https://github.com/HuffordLab/NAM-genomes/tree/master/te-annotation) for details.
 A sequential version of panEDTA is also included in this package.